UPDATED June 8, 2020 – Amidst a covid world plague and severe national trouble.

-(Verse 11 refocuses on Israel – but we ought not limit Verse 11 to Israel-only application – the invitation to “return” is an invitation to defuse upcoming troubling from the hand of the always-righteous King of kings when He is provoked by any nation’s disobedience).
+(Verse 11 refocuses on Israel – but we wisely ought not limit Verse 11 to Israel-only application – the invitation to “return” is an invitation to defuse upcoming troubling from the hand of the always-righteous King of kings when He is provoked by any nation’s disobedience).

 11 “Now therefore, speak to the men of Judah and to the inhabitants of Jerusalem, saying, ‘Thus says the Lord: “Behold, I am fashioning a disaster and devising a plan against you.
 Return now every one from his evil way, and make your ways and your doings good.” ‘ ”

 America is quite an amazing place.
 Ethnically/prophetically, it is a coat of many colors.
 Check out our Olympic teams.

 Back to the Israel-component for a moment – as America even pertains to Israel: America has historically also been THE nation of refuge for the Jewish people.
 Until most recently, just as many Jews dwelt in America as dwelt in Israel.
 God’s eye is on America for many reasons.
 Gen 12:3 is alive and well.
 America has been blessed for being a refuge to the dispersed Jews.
 Personally, I thank you, America.